Frontiers in Evolutionary Neuroscience

 - a tier 2 article.
 This is referred to as "democratic tiering

 ".
 The author selection is based on article impact analytics of original research published in the Frontiers specialty journals and sections.
-Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Genetics and Neuroscience.
+Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Neuroscience.